CajoterBraak/Gendis2unmix/README.md

 ## Installation

-You can install the released version of Gendis2unmix from github with:
+You can install the released version of Gendis2unmix from github by invoking the R-code within an R-console:

 ``` r
 install.packages("remotes")